SSA Telephone Hearings During COVID-19

 How do I provide consent for participating in a telephone hearing?

-- With this notice, we will include a form to confirm if you agree to appear at your hearing by telephone or by online video.
+- With this notice, we will include a form to indicate if you agree to appear at your hearing by telephone or by online video.
 The notice will provide instructions on how and when to return this form to us.